-We always include sowing instructions with the wildflower seeds we sell (usually on cheerful accompanying postcards).
+We always include sowing instructions with the wildflower seeds we sell.
 However, we wanted to put together this Q&A version, too - with some useful extra tips.

 Get ready... get set... sow!